 Sunday, November 30, 2014

-Ian Ward: Video: NFL Films Era of Excellence the 1980s
+NFL Films: Era of Excellence - The 1980s

 The 1980s National Football League was an era of cookie-cutter stadiums, concrete hard Astroturf fields, dome stadiums especially for teams who played in cold weather cities, like Minneapolis.
 And it was basically the birth of the passing age in the NFL.
 The illegal contact rule and the new blocking rules of 1978 and new offensive-minded head coaches like Bill Walsh, Tom Flores, Joe Gibbs, Dan Reeves, Don Coryell, Joe Walton, Sam Wyche really opened up offensive football and the league has only continued to move in that direction ever since.